 The weekly structure of the module is determined by three elements:

-associated with these events and places [e.g. sovereignty, papacy, fascism, war, the Holocaust, economic reconstruction, political violence, student protests, urban planning etc]
+key events that took place in Rome, arranged chronologically [moving from 1870 onwards] key spaces where these events occurred or have become associated with key themes associated with these events and places [e.g. sovereignty, papacy, fascism, war, the Holocaust, economic reconstruction, political violence, student protests, urban planning etc]

-The project is essay-like in the sense that it deals with a question.
+Portfolio: 40% [c.
+2000 words] The portfolio is a series of small tasks, to be completed every two weeks.
+These may include: commenting on a source (text or image); writing a short review of a secondary/online source; planning a virtual exhibition and producing an exhibition leaflet; recording a short slideshow.
+Project: 60% [c.2500 words] The project is essay-like in the sense that it deals with a question.
 Yet this is entirely your project: you define the topic/case study (in consultation with your tutor) based on your interests; you choose the focus ; you determine the presentation (e.g. a more traditional essay format; a digital, multimedia document; or something else).

 Each weekly topic deals with an key event, a broader theme, and a main place within the city.
 The themes are chronologically arranged.
 In most weeks we will be dealing with more places.

 @1870, Porta Pia | The battle of sovereignties begins

 @1878, Pantheon | two funerals and an ancient ritual

 @1885, Piazza Venezia | the controversial monument to the King

 @1909, Capitoline Hill | The master plan for the modern city